 Two men decide to take off in search of Tereus after becoming frustrated with life in Athens and with people doing nothing but arguing over laws.
-They hope that by finding Tereus, a king who metamorphosed into a bird called the Hoopoe, they could find happiness somewhere else.
+They hope that by finding Tereus, a king who metamorphosed into a bird called the Hoopoe, they could find happiness elsewhere.
 They do somehow manage to find Tereus, who is not very convincing as a bird.
-However, he blames his lack of feathers by saying that he is going through the molting process.
+However, he excuses his lack of feathers by saying that he is going through the molting process.

-However, one of the men, Pisthetaerus, starts becoming a tyrant, taking charge of the city.
-He organizes a religious service to honor the birds as the new Gods of men, and they begin flocking to the new city in the sky, hoping to live there as well.
+However, one of the men, Pisthetaerus, starts becoming a tyrant and taking charge of the city.
+He organizes a religious service to honor the birds as the new Gods of men, and they begin flocking to the new city in the sky, hoping to live there, as well.

-As always seems to happen, other unwelcome visitors also come to the city, ruining the neighborhood.
+As is usual, other unwelcome visitors also arrive in the city, ruining the neighborhood.

 In the end, Pistetaerus becomes so powerful that he bends the Olympian gods to his will, agreeing to declare him their king, and even Zeus surrenders his scepter and his girlfriend, Sovereignty, to the new tyrant.

-In this work, Paphlagonian and other politicians function as the actual servants of Demos — just as politicians have claimed since time immemorial that they are.
-But true to form, Paphlagonian deceives the people and lords his power over Demos.
+In this work, Paphlagonian and other politicians function as the actual servants of Demos-just as politicians have claimed since time immemorial that they are.
+However, true to form, Paphlagonian deceives the people and lords his power over Demos.

-In the end, the Sausage Seller is the winner and Demos kicks Paphlagonian to the curb.
+In the end, the sausage seller is the winner, and Demos kicks Paphlagonian to the curb.
 He eventually ends up as a merchant peddling his wares in a back alley.
-However, in a refreshing twist that gives us the essential hope that indeed not all is lost in our public discourse, the Sausage Seller reveals that he is not truly swindler — he just had to appear that way if he was to win.
-And he actually goes on to solve all the pressing social problems in Athens.
+However, in a refreshing twist that gives us the essential hope that indeed not all is lost in our public discourse, the sausage seller reveals that he is not truly a swindler ; he just had to appear that way if he was to win.
+In fact, he actually goes on to solve all the pressing social problems of Athens.

 Strangely enough, he even boils Demos in a cauldron and transforms the old man into a happy, healthy young man from the sick, confused figure he was at the beginning of the play.
-Another not altogether “funny” scene — but everything sure turns out well in the end of this play.
+This is another not altogether “funny” scene but everything sure turns out well at the end of this play.

-Demoi is a comedy by Eupolis which tragically has only survived in pieces.
+Demoi is an ancient Greek comedy by Eupolis, which tragically has only survived in pieces.
 Yet another of the many works of political satire in Ancient Greece, it rails against corruption, partisanship and the race for personal gain as is still seen of course in politics today.
-Perhaps most interestingly, the Athenians romanticized their past political leaders and vilified those of the present — just as many of us still do today — proving that this is another trap that we still fall into in our thinking.
+Perhaps, most interestingly, the Athenians romanticized their past political leaders and vilified those of the present–just as many of us still do today–proving that this is another trap that we fall into in our thinking to this day.

 The chorus, which represents the 139 different communities in the Athenian democracy, appear before the greats with their complaints about the current politicians and the state of the city.
 The four men from the past then agree to deal with their corrupt and incompetent counterparts from the present day.

-Baptae is a comedy by the relatively unknown ancient Greek comedy writer Eupolis about the cult of the Thracian goddess Cotyto, or Kotys.
-Eupolis wanted to make a statement about how the worship of the goddess had sprung up as a fad, with prominent people in Athens performing a number of silly rituals.
-The all-male followers of Kotys are portrayed as worshipping her by dressing up as the goddess — this appears to be poking fun of the politicians of the day for being effeminate.
+Baptae is an ancient Greek comedy by the relatively unknown ancient Greek comedy writer Eupolis about the cult of the Thracian goddess Cotyto, or Kotys.
+Eupolis aimed to make a statement about how the worship of the goddess had sprung up as a fad with prominent people in Athens performing a number of silly rituals.
+The all-male followers of Kotys are portrayed as worshipping her by dressing up as the goddess.
+This appears to be poking fun of the politicians of the day for being effeminate.